renegade-fi/renegade-docs/docs.renegade.fi/docs/core-concepts/mpc-zkp.md

 The MPC computes *matching engine execution*.
-That is, given the two orders (each held privately by different relayers), the two parties will compute a MPC that implementing matching engine execution on those two orders.
+That is, given the two orders (each held privately by different relayers), the two parties will compute a MPC that implements matching engine execution on those two orders.
 This allows for full anonymity, as no information whatsoever is leaked about the order in advance of the MPC.
-After the MPC, the parties only learn what tokens were swapped, so if there was no match between the orders, then no additional information is leaked.
+After the MPC, the parties only learn what tokens were swapped; if there was no match between the orders, then no additional information is leaked.

 ## Collaborative SNARKs

-As mentioned in [[What is MPC]](/basic-concepts/mpc-explainer), multi-party computation protocols themselves have no guarantees about the validity of input data.
+As mentioned in [[What is MPC]](/core-concepts/mpc-explainer), multi-party computation protocols themselves have no guarantees about the validity of input data.
 To solve this, we re-compute the commitments to order data inside of the MPC.
-If the re-computed commitments disagree with the publicly-known commitments from the handshake tuple, then the output matches list is **zeroed out**, which functions to prevent adversarial manipulation of fake orders.
+If the re-computed commitments disagree with the publicly-known commitments from the handshake tuple, then the output matches list is **zeroed out**, which functions to prevent adversarial manipulation with fake orders.

 In addition to the input consistency problem, a naive application of MPC would lead to problems around **atomic settlement**.
-In particular, we must ensure that the MPC output cannot be revealed without it being possible for either party to settle the match.
+In particular, we must ensure that the MPC output cannot be revealed without it being possible for either party to record the match on-chain.
 If either party could learn the MPC output and hangup the connection before actually swapping tokens, then the protocol would leak order information.

-To solve this atomic settlement problem, we use the [**collaborative SNARK**](https://eprint.iacr.org/2021/1530) framework from Ozdemir and Boneh.
+To solve this atomic settlement problem, we use the [collaborative SNARK](https://eprint.iacr.org/2021/1530) framework from Ozdemir and Boneh.
 By wrapping zero-knowledge proof generation inside of a MPC algorithm, collaborative SNARKs allow for the relayers to collaboratively prove a particular NP statement, VALID MATCH MPC.
 This statement essentially claims that given the publicly-known commitments to order information and a public